HeatherRemacle/exchangelabops/plays/play3.md

     href: '#tooling-to-consider'
 ---
 ## Building Your Team
 Project success is never guaranteed.
 Determine your approach to product development in order to correctly fit your resource needs.
-Develop your team’s capacity to deliver modern digital solutions by enhancing your existing skillset through exposure to experienced people either using temporary assignments, contractors or co-ops.
-Once you have your team come to a common understanding of the culture you wish to promote then entrust design and development to the team which you have empowered.
+Develop your team’s capacity to deliver modern digital solutions by enhancing your existing skillset through exposure to experienced people either using temporary assignments, contractors, or co-ops.
+Once you have your team come to a common understanding of the culture you wish to promote, then entrust design and development to the team which you have empowered.

 Have a design system that establishes your product framework, is based on your priorities, and complies with government standards.